bi-labor/es-mssql/docs/exercise6.md

    - Add a title to the report, and include your neptun code in the title.

-   - The final report should look similar to this:
+   - The final report should look similar to this (your results do not need to match exactly):

      ![Top books report](images/exercise/report-books.png)